 Wyoming does not require any specific meal or rest breaks.

-Employers across the USA have to comply with break laws.
-Additionally, many businesses have to comply with multiple conflicting City ordinances defining Sick leave accrual and usage laws.
+Employers across the country have to comply with break laws.
+Additionally, many businesses have to comply with multiple conflicting city ordinances defining sick leave accrual and usage laws.

 Simplify HR management today.